Mona Minkara: Biography

 Minkara was born in Maryland to parents who immigrated to the United States from Tripoli, Lebanon.
 Raised in a bilingual household speaking Arabic and English, she grew up in the greater Boston area and frequently visited Lebanon during her childhood, shaping her multicultural identity.

 Diagnosed in early childhood with macular degeneration and cone-rod dystrophy, Minkara gradually lost her vision.
 Despite early discouragement about the feasibility of pursuing science as a blind person, she earned her Bachelor of Arts in Chemistry and Middle Eastern Studies from Wellesley College in 2009.
 Her senior thesis focused on the design of HIV reverse transcriptase inhibitors.

 She received her Ph.D. in Chemistry from the University of Florida in 2015, conducting research at the Quantum Theory Project, under the mentorship of Professors Kenneth M. Merz Jr. and Erik Deumens.
 Her dissertation contributed novel insights into the dynamics of urease inhibition in Helicobacter pylori.

+She received her Ph.D. in Chemistry from the University of Florida in 2015, where she conducted doctoral research at the Quantum Theory Project under the supervision of Kenneth M. Merz Jr. and Erik Deumens.
+Her dissertation focused on quantum mechanical and molecular dynamics approaches to enzyme inhibition, including studies of Helicobacter pylori urease.

-Following her doctoral work, Minkara was a postdoctoral research associate at the University of Minnesota’s Chemical Theory Center under Professor J. Ilja Siepmann.
-There, she investigated surfactant interfaces using molecular simulations, supported by a Ford Foundation Fellowship from the National Academies of Sciences, Engineering, and Medicine.
-During this time, she also collaborated with Procter & Gamble on projects involving the interfacial behavior of surfactant formulations.
+Following her doctoral training, Minkara completed postdoctoral research at the University of Minnesota’s Chemical Theory Center under the mentorship of J. Ilja Siepmann.
+Her postdoctoral work involved molecular simulation of surfactant interfaces and interfacial thermodynamics.
+During this period, she collaborated with Procter & Gamble on computational studies of surfactant formulations and was supported by a Ford Foundation Fellowship administered through the National Academies of Sciences, Engineering, and Medicine.

-Dr. Minkara joined Northeastern University in 2019 as a tenure-track Assistant Professor in the Department of Bioengineering and later became affiliated with the Department of Chemistry and Chemical Biology.
-At Northeastern, she directs the Minkara COMBINE Lab, mentoring students in computational biophysics.
+In 2019, Minkara joined Northeastern University as a tenure-track Assistant Professor in the Department of Bioengineering and later became affiliated with the Department of Chemistry and Chemical Biology.
+She directs the COMBINE Lab, where she mentors students in computational biophysics and molecular modeling.